orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.diskFreeSpaceLimit

-Minimum amount of space on disk after which database will work only in read mode, in megabytes.
+Minimum amount of space on disk, which, when exceeded, will cause the database to switch to read-only mode (in megabytes)..

 ```
 Setting name...: storage.diskCache.diskFreeSpaceLimit